mckinnsb/rusty_z/README.md

 * Quit prompts and confirm prompts for non-`asmjs` move the cursor to the wrong location, causing the confirm/dialog to be cut off (classic terminal issue).
 * Restart doesn't do anything (halts the system) on `asmjs-unknown-emscripten`.
 * You can't pick the story file at this point in time; it's hard coded into the binary.
 This was done for expedience; there's no requirement that the story file be a static `Vec` or anything.
 This is one part of the CLI/web interface that's going to be pretty tricky to sort out, particularly for the `asmjs` target.
+* There's technically a maximum number of commands you can enter at this point in time; this is the maximum size of the stream/stack, which is actually not truncated at runtime (yet).
+There are a few ways to do this, I'm currently thinking about a good solution.

 The target is currently `asmjs-unknown-emscripten`, but I'd like to bring it to WASM someday.